Getting an ADHD Diagnosis in the UK

 Assessment 📝

-You may be asked to fill in forms relating to your symptoms and be asked questions relating to your symptoms and history with ADHD.
+• You may be asked to fill in forms relating to your symptoms and be asked questions relating to your symptoms and history of ADHD.

-The assessor may also want to speak to someone close with you to ensure they have a good picture of your traits.
+• The assessor may also want to speak to someone close to you to ensure they have a good picture of your traits.

 Diagnosis 🩺